 We are creating a huge mural of community and support with these Sharing Shapes.
-If you are happy for your Sharing Shape to be used by the organisation who is supporting you, give your Shape to the organiser.
+If you are happy for your Sharing Shape to be used, give your Shape to the teacher or school staff member who is running this session.
+They will create a mural from all the Shapes.